 Naturopathic medicine is about supporting the person to heal…

 For Dr. Kass, naturopathic medicine feels like an extension of midwifery: supporting the body in healing, even if that means getting out of the way.
-Guided by the naturopathic principles, he enjoys learning the pharmacological actions of herbs, harnessing the power of food, and working with patients to establish individualized treatment plans to achieve their goals.
-Over the course of his training, he worked with patients at the Bastyr Center for Natural Health, including specialty pediatrics, homeopathy, and physical medicine shifts; in private naturopathic family practices; with low income people at Country Doctor Clinic, and with homeless teens at the 45th St Youth Clinic.
+Guided by the naturopathic principles, he enjoys learning the pharmacological actions of herbs, building a foundation of immunity with vaccines, harnessing the power of food, and working with patients to establish individualized treatment plans to achieve their goals.
+Over the course of his training, he worked with patients at the Bastyr Center for Natural Health, including specialty pediatrics shifts; in private naturopathic family practices; with low income people at Country Doctor Clinic, and with homeless teens at the 45th St Youth Clinic.
 He’s worked for years as volunteer medical staff at a residential summer camp, most recently running the clinic as Medical Lead.
 He also volunteers with the Seattle-King County Public Health Reserve Corps, preparing to deliver medical care during disasters.

 Tolle causum: identify and treat the cause

 About naturopathic physicians: A licensed naturopathic doctor is someone who has been rigorously trained in both conventional diagnostics and treatment and in natural ways to approach health and disease, in order to deliver safe, effective, natural medicine, and has been licensed by the state to deliver this care.
 Naturopathic medicine is firmly established in Washington State, especially in the Seattle area, home to Bastyr University, one of the foremost accredited universities offering training to naturopathic doctor.
 In Washington State, naturopathic doctors have full primary care scope, including prescribing most medications and tests.